Dave-The-IT-Guy/HUProjectB/README.md

 Requirements

-This application requires the user to have Python 3.8 installed.
-It is not known if it will work on other versions of Python.
+This application requires the user to have Python 3.8 with the following libraries installed:
+- json
+- matplotlib
+- pandas
+- pyro5
+- re
+- requests
+- threading
+- time
+- tkinter
+- webbrowser
 ***

 Installing

 Download the .zip file in the root of the project.
 Extract the file to your preffered depository.
-Then run dashboard.py
+Then run dashboard.py on your desktop, server PI.py on your RPI server and client PI.py on your RPI client.
 ***

 Status

-The application is currently in a very early version of its development.
+The application is currently finished and no longer maintained.

 ***